Drayton, Queensland: Education

 Drayton State School is a government primary (Prep-6) school for boys and girls at 71–89 Brisbane Street.
 In 2017, the school had an enrolment of 321 students with 36 teachers (29 full-time equivalent) and 16 non-teaching staff (10 full-time equivalent).
 It includes a special education program.

+There are no government secondary schools in Drayton.
+The nearest government secondary school is Harristown State High School in neighbouring Harristown to the north-east.

 Facilities

 Drayton Police Station is at 35 Brisbane Street.

 Amenities

 St Matthew's Anglican Church is at Glennie Street.